michirunagatsu/starter-hugo-academic/content/authors/admin/_index.md

   of interdisciplinary research, sustainability
 interests:
   - Philosophy of Economics
-  - Human cooperation
+  - Philosophy of Emotion
-  - Sustainability
+  - Philosophy of Sustainability
 social:
   - icon: envelope
     icon_pack: fas